processing/processing-pi-website/content/get-started.md

 # Download and preparation

-Go ahead and [download] the latest Raspbian image with Processing pre-installed.
+Go ahead and [download](https://github.com/processing/processing/releases/download/processing-0264-3.3.7/processing-3.3.7-linux-raspbian.zip) the latest Raspbian image with Processing pre-installed.
 This image is based on Processing 3.3.7 and Raspbian release March 2018 and works on all versions of the Pi.

-Also download and install [Etcher].
+Also download and install [Etcher](https://etcher.io/).
 Etcher is a graphical tool that makes flashing operating system images on external media very easy.